muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 19/03: Chemical weapons attacks were reported in Syria’s two main cities, the Khan al-Assel neighborhood of Aleppo and the Damascus suburb of al-Atebeh
   * 28/03: Gezi park protests initially started to stop an urban development plan at a park turned into protest on secularism
   * 03/07: A military coup in Egypt removes President Morsi from power, Morsi is of the Moslem Brotherhood movement, supported by Qatar.
+  * 05/08: Ex-Army Chief Basbug gets life sentence from alleged membership to a right-wing organization.
+It was assumed the Brotherhood was behind the court case.
   * 13/08: TR gov proposes a new law that would force several private cram schools, many of which are owned by the Gülen Movement, to close
   * 21/08: A rebel-held suburb of Damascus was attacked with sarin gas
   * 31/08: Obama says he would seek an authorization for the use of force from Congress against Syria